<< PREV Image 1 of 2 NEXT >>

 USDA Hardiness Zone 4-10

-Thelypteris like moisture, but tolerate periods of dry.
-This means they look their best when provided consistent moisture and good drainage.
+Phegopteris decursive-pinnata like moisture, but tolerate periods of dry.
+They look their best when provided consistent moisture and good drainage.
 Optimum growth will occur in bright shade or morning/afternoon sun with plenty of moisture.
 Japanese Beech Fern will tolerate full shade as on a north side, but may grow more slowly.

 Part Sun